-To access the 2023 AmeriCorps Public Health Notice of Funding and additional documents, click here.
+To access the 2023 AmeriCorps Planning Grant materials, click here.

-X. Volunteer Florida Budget Instructions
+IX.
+Volunteer Florida Budget Instructions

 For each budget line item, all costs must be itemized and include calculations and must be written in equation format in the Budget Narrative.
 Adherence to these budget instructions will impact the budget score for applicants.